marcomusy/vedo/README.md

 <br />

-Split window in a 49 subwindows and draw somthing in windows nr 12 and 38.
-Then open and draw on an independent window
+Split window in a 49 subwindows and draw something in windows nr 12 and 38.
+Then open and draw on an independent window:
 ```python
 vp1 = plotter.vtkPlotter(shape=(7,7), size=(900,900))
 v290 = vp1.load('290.vtk')